Mohitmandhyani/Clinic_Management_System/README.md

 # Clinic Management App 🏥

-This Angular application serves as a Clinic Management System, facilitating CRUD (Create, Read, Update, Delete) operations using AngularJS and MongoDB.
+This Angular application serves as a Clinic Management System, facilitating CRUD (Create, Read, Update, Delete) operations using Angular and MongoDB.

 ## Features: